history-of-science-society/meeting/docs/cfp.md

 **Flashtalks ⚡**

 As part of a special Presidential Session, the HSS invites graduate student proposals for flashtalks.
 The president of HSS will evaluate abstracts and moderate the session.
 These flashtalks will be presentations of 5 minutes or less and a slide, followed by discussion.
 Proposals require only a title and a short abstract (2-3 sentences).
 Flashtalks speakers are not permitted to present on the program in any other fashion.
-[See a sample submission.](/flashtalk_sample.pdf)
+[See a sample submission (PDF).](/flashtalk_sample.pdf)

 </div>